MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 You can view these accounts in the Windows user group, **SQLRUserGroup**.
 By default, 20 worker accounts are created, which is typically more than enough for running R jobs.

-However, if you need to run R scripts from a remote data science client and are using Windows authentication, these worker accounts must be given permission to log into the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance on your behalf.
+However, if you need to run R scripts from a remote data science client and are using Windows authentication, these worker accounts must be given permission to log in to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance on your behalf.

 1. In [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], in Object Explorer, expand **Security**, right-click **Logins**, and select **New Login**.
 2. In the **Login - New** dialog box, click **Search**.